elabftw/elabdoc/doc/contributing.rst

 * Talk about it to your colleagues, spread the word!
 * Have a look at `the current issues <https://github.com/elabftw/elabftw/issues>`_
 * Help with the translation
-* Open GitHub issues to discuss bugs or suggest features
+* Open GitHub issues to report bugs or suggest features
 * `Star it on GitHub really <https://github.com/elabftw/elabftw>`_

 Reporting a security issue